Egyptian Christian Conscript Dies in ‘Mysterious’ Circumstances

 Bishoy Natei Kamel was supposed to complete his military service this month.
 Instead, his family was called to collect his body three months earlier.

-“When we reached the hospital that afternoon, we saw Bishoy’s body reposed like an angel,” said Natei Kamel, the father of the Coptic Christian.
+“When we reached the hospital that afternoon, we saw Bishoy’s body reposed like an angel,” said Natei Kamel, the father of the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian.
 Bishoy’s father rejects the official conclusion that their son’s death was a “suicide.”

 “His body bore signs of torture and extensive violence,” he said.